OpenID Connect (OIDC) Bearer token authentication

 is injected if the endpoint is public.

-SecurityIdentity roles can be mapped from the verified JWT access tokens as follows:
+roles from the verified JWT access tokens as follows:

 -